Timothy W. McLain, Chair

 Ira A. Fulton College of Engineering and Technology Advisement Center

-The degree program in the Department of Mechanical Engineering carries special enrollment limitations at the junior level.
+The degree program in the Department of Mechanical Engineering carries special enrollment limitations.
 Please see Professional Program Acceptance below and the college advisement center for specific details.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements: